JackoboLeChocobo/GB_GBC_Dumper/README.md

   2. MBC3 (No RTC support yet)
   3. MBC5

-All testing of the communicator program has been done on Linux.
+The software will be tested on Linux.
 It is not known whether it would even compile on other systems, but there's a good chance of it working on other Unices (such as FreeBSD).

 ## How to Connect the Arduino Board to the N64 Controller